gizemozd/sp4e-assignments/HW3/README.md

 </p>
 MaterialPointsFactory and MaterialPoint are the child classes of ParticlesFactoryInterface and Particle classes, respectively.
 Three different type of objects are inherited from each of these two base clasess.

+MaterialPoint class is derived from Particle class.
+Within the MaterialPointsFactory class, material points are created.

+Matrix struct is class template that allows manipulation of 2D matrix.
+The FFT struct is a class used for the manipulations with FFTW library.

 **Exercise 4.5:**
 _Implement a python script to generate a heat distribution within a provided radius as given in Equation 5.Explain in the README how you integrate this condition within the existing code._